Skinny Legs Female

 Conclusion

 To build bigger legs, you need to follow a good hypertrophy training program that stimulates your leg muscles, then you need to support muscle growth by eating enough calories and protein.
 That’s easier said than done, I know.
-The good news is that it works incredibly well.
-No matter how thin your legs are, it will work for you, guaranteed.
+The good news is that it works incredibly well—no matter how thin your legs are!

 If you liked this article, you’d love our muscle-building newsletterWe’ll keep you up to date on all the latest muscle-building information for women.
 Or, if you want us to walk you through the process of building muscle, including teaching you the lifts, giving you a full workout program, a complete diet guide, a recipe book, and online coaching, check out our Bony to Bombshell Program